Title I Paraprofessional Requirements

 What is an instructional paraprofessional?

 The employer is responsible to ensure that teachers and paraprofessionals who work with students on academic skills have the content expertise to properly educate students.
-Usually, this is handled through state certification requirements; however, this is often not the case in charter districts.
 The bottom line is that you do not want paraprofessionals working with students on academic skills that they do not have mastery of themselves.
 Please see the link to the one-pager below for a bulleted list of job duties that are considered instructional.
-Paraprofessionals whose only duties are translation or parent involvement do not have to possess these credentials.
-Any paraprofessional who works in an instructional capacity and is funded whole OR in part by Title I, Part A funds, must meet one of the requirements in the following paragraph.
+Paraprofessionals whose only duties are translation or parent involvement are not classified as instructional.

 Prior to providing services, Title I, Part A paraprofessionals must have a high school diploma or its recognized equivalent AND meet one of the following requirements: